 While there is no cure for MS, there are many MS treatments that can be helpful in delaying the progress of disability caused by the disease.
 Including certain FDA-approved medications (not listed here) that Dr. Gonzalez, our neurologist and Dr. O’Neil-Smith, our endocrinologist can prescribe if needed.

-With the memory issues caused by MS, working with a Speech/Language Pathologist (SLP) can help you learn new methods of storing and recalling information.
-Amy Karas is on our team of Brain Health Experts, she specializes in brain injury and is trained in helping with cognitive and memory issues related to MS.
+MS can cause memory issues, so working with a Speech/Language Pathologist (SLP) can help you learn new methods of storing and recalling information.
+Amy Karas is on our team of Brain Health Experts, she specializes in brain injury and is trained in helping with the cognitive and memory issues related to MS.

-There are many therapies can help to overcome motor issues and chronic pain.
-For instance, hysical therapy helps with balance, motor coordination, muscle movement, tone, spasm, and strength.
-PT can also address general inflammation and muscle pain.
-Cranial Sacral methods, which can be done by our physical therapist Anthony C. Percoco on our brain health team, are effective in working with PCS muscle problems, For more in depth rehabilitation, you may need to see a Physiatrist, a medical doctor who specializes in physical medicine and rehab.
+There are many therapies that help with motor issues and chronic pain.
+Physical therapy, for example, helps with balance, motor skills, and the movement, tone, spasm, and strength of your muscles.
+PT can also aid general inflammation and muscle pain.
+Cranial Sacral methods, which can be done by our physical therapist Anthony C. Percoco on our brain health team, are effective in working with PCS muscle problems, For more in depth rehab, you may need to see a Physiatrist, which is a medical doctor who specializes in physical medicine and rehab.

-Many types of massage therapy such as Repetitive Use Injury Therapy (RUIT), structural and integrative massage are also very helpful.
-If you have any form of paralysis, the Taub Method, invented by Dr. Edward Taub, is a revolutionary and successful approach to physical therapy.
-His method uses restrictive therapy, which is restraining the limbs that work so that the body/brain is forced to reconnect to the paralyzed limbs.
+In the same way, many types of massage therapy such as Repetitive Use Injury Therapy (RUIT), structural and integrative massage are also very helpful.
+If you have any form of paralysis, the Taub Method, invented by Dr. Edward Taub, is a revolutionary approach to physical therapy.
+His method uses restrictive therapy, in which the limbs that work are restrained, so that the body/brain is forced to reconnect with the paralyzed limbs.

 Biofeedback & Neurofeedback

-Biofeedback is a treatment that you can find through rehab hospital programs for people with MS. Biofeedback can be helpful in many situations.
+Biofeedback is a treatment that you can find through MS rehab hospital programs.
+This treatment can be helpful in many situations.
 For example, Thermal and EMG Biofeedback boosts muscle response and coordination, as well as controls discomfort.
-Neurofeedback balances electrical activity in the motor areas of the brain, which improves reflexes.
+Neurofeedback balances activity in the motor areas of the brain, which improves reflexes.
 All of these methods, however, can be a challenge for people with attention issues.
-Dr. Diane® has successfully worked with many patients with MS using Neurofeedback.
+Dr. Diane® has successfully worked with many MS patients using Neurofeedback.

-Movement and dance therapy are forms of dynamic therapy that force the brain to adapt to injury by using different body parts to help with motor movement.
-This helps the brain to form new nerve connections and replace those affected by injury.
-Music and dance therapy combine movements and sensory input, and are offered through many colleges, special-education services, and dance studios.
+Movement and dance therapy are forms of dynamic therapy that force the brain to adapt to injury.
+By using different body parts to help with motor movement, the brain can form new nerve connections and replace those affected by the injury.
+Music and dance therapy combine movement and sensory input, and many colleges, special-education services, and dance studios offer them.

-Occupational Therapy is helpful if you need to deal with small motor impairments, or learn new ways to handle tough tasks at home or work.
-On the other hand, you may choose to try Cognitive Retraining, which can also help you learn new ways of doing difficult tasks.
-Vocational therapy can help you learn skills that will prepare you to seek a different type of job.
+Occupational Therapy is helpful if you have fine motor issues or if you must learn new ways to do complex tasks at home or work.
+You could choose to try cognitive retraining, which can also help you learn new ways to do complex tasks.
+On the other hand, vocational therapy helps you learn skills that prepare you for different jobs.

-Polarity therapy, which boosts the flow of internal energy and moves the body to heal itself.
-Because of this, this type of treatment may be helpful with muscle and movement problems.
-Some believe that reorganizing the body’s energy and internal flow can help improve balance and coordination.
+Polarity therapy boosts the flow of internal energy and moves the body to heal itself.
+Because of this, this type of treatment may be helpful with the muscle and movement problems found with MS. Some also believe that reorganizing the body’s energy and internal flow can help improve balance and coordination.
 This is a hands-on method that should be done by a trained polarity therapist.
 More information can be found through The American Polarity Therapy Association.

 Herbal remedies such as Bungaris, and Carbo vegetabilis can help with balance, muscle tone, and strength.
-Before trying any over-the-counter herbal or homeopathic remedy, it is best to talk with an Herbalist or Homeopathic Practitioner who knows your specific problems and needs.
-Susan Keefe is a Homeopathic Practitioner and is on our Brain Health Team of Experts.
+Before trying any over-the-counter herbal or homeopathic remedy, however, it is best to talk with an Herbalist or Homeopath who knows your specific problems and needs.
+Susan Keefe is a Homeopathic Practitioner and is on our Brain Health Team.